terence1988/terence1988.github.io/README.md

 # This is my personal portofolio page/site

-WIP to make it better liftlong
+Working in Progress to make it better lifelong